-On our recent vacation in with extended family, we rented a car (read 11-seater Passenger Van) and based ourselves in West Hollywood (WeHo) and I highly recommend that you do too (for both).
+On our recent family road trip through California with kids and extended family, we rented a car (read 11-seater Passenger Van) and based ourselves in West Hollywood (WeHo) and I highly recommend that you do too (for both).
 Its central, close to Hollywood & Beverly Hills and a destination on its own.
 It is home to the legendary Sunset Strip and the West Hollywood Design District is urban and chic and worth a visit too.

 Here’s a list of my Top Things to Do in West Hollywood and Los Angeles, with Kids in tow.

 1. Catch the Sunset from Griffith Observatory

 A 25-minute drive from West Hollywood, Griffith Observatory was one of our favourite places in LA – equally great for adults and kids.
 The observatory, perched on top of a hill, offers spectacular views of LA and the iconic Hollywood sign.
 The best time to visit is in the evening so you can experience the stunning sunset over LA and capture it.